Amateur Radio

 For eight years, it was my privilege to teach amateur radio classes for the youth of the Ector County Independent School District, two years at Travis Elementary Math and Science Magnet School, and six years at Bowie Jr. High.
 I taught two enjoyable summer sessions for the Gale Pond Elementary School.
 I hope this page will encourage young people to take up this fantastic hobby for their enjoyment and to enhance their knowledge of math, physics, and radio communications.

 The students also learned to copy Morse Code.
 I should especially like to recognize Mr. Pete Shugar who has assisted me as Chief Engineer for the Ector County ISD Amateur Radio Program.
 Mr. Shugar has excellent knowledge of radio science.
 He is the master of fun scientific experiments.
 His experimenter's table at our classes was the center of much hands-on learning activities.
 I taught amateur radio classes at Travis Magnet, Murry Fly, Gail Pond Alamo, and Bowie Junior High.
+Hats off to all the members of the West Texas Amateur Radio Club for their invaluable help with the class, especially the 50 antenna we put up at Travis Magnet!

 Find Our More about Amateur Radio

 Anyone interested in radio communications will want to check out the ARRL web site at: ARRL This site has all the information you need to get started in this exciting hobby.
+ARRL Technician License Class

 I recently watched the movie Lincoln.
 There were numerous scenes in the Telegraph Office.
 Lincoln was able to orchestrate much of the work from that office.
 Anyone interested in the part telegraph played in the Civil War will want to read David Homer Bates marvelous Lincoln in the Telegraph office (1908).
-Here is a site dedicated to Morse Code in the Civil War.
-Telegraph in the War Room

 International Morse Code: Radioman 3 2, Chapter 4: Bureau of Naval Personnel, Navy Training Course, 5th Ed.
 1967.
 This is a wonderful source of information on all aspects of Morse Code.